-Nepal is a beautiful blend of religions and cultures that has coexisted for hundreds of years.
+Nepal is a beautiful blend of Religions and cultures that has coexisted for hundreds of years.
 According to the country’s 2011 census, more than 80% of the country follows Hinduism, followed by Buddhism, Islam, Kirat, and other religions.
 Although these religions have unique identities, they have helped create a serene harmony in Nepal.
 This is especially obvious in Kathmandu Valley, where people from different cultural and social backgrounds can observe and enjoy other beautiful traditions.

 Religions of Nepal